levuvietphong/pyTCR/README.md

 - [Contacts](#mailbox-contacts)

 ## :books: Overview
 **pyTCR** is a physics-based model developed in python to estimate rainfall induced by tropical cyclones (TCs).
-PyTCR is based on the TCR model described by [Zhu *et al.*, 2013](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2013GL058284) and [Lu *et al.*, 2018](https://journals.ametsoc.org/view/journals/atsc/75/7/jas-d-17-0264.1.xml).
-It simulates convective TC rainfall by correlating the precipitation rate with the total upward velocity within the TC vortex.
-The PyTCR integrates seamlessly with outputs from [a tropical cyclone downscaling model](https://github.com/linjonathan/tropical_cyclone_risk) (see [Lin *et al.,* 2023](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023MS003686)) to generate detailed spatial-temporal rainfall patterns that align with hurricane tracks.
+It is largely based on the TCR model described by [Zhu *et al.*, 2013](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2013GL058284) and [Lu *et al.*, 2018](https://journals.ametsoc.org/view/journals/atsc/75/7/jas-d-17-0264.1.xml).
+PyTCR simulates convective TC rainfall by correlating the precipitation rate with the total upward velocity within the TC vortex.
+It integrates seamlessly with outputs from [a tropical cyclone downscaling model](https://github.com/linjonathan/tropical_cyclone_risk) (see [Lin *et al.,* 2023](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023MS003686)) to generate detailed spatial-temporal rainfall patterns that align with hurricane tracks.

 ## :wrench: Installation